-A generative initiative in Western Australia identified several target areas in the Yilgarn and Pilbara cratons.
-This resulted in the Company acquiring mineral tenements and applying for a number of new licence areas.
+The generative initiative in WA has resulted in the Company entering into new acquisition and earn-in agreements to complement its Eastern Goldfields initiative.
 The Company will continue to refine its WA targeting initiative and acquire further opportunities through applications, joint ventures or outright purchase.